JuBiotech/acia-core/README.md

 Quickstart Guide (3-steps)
 --------

 1. Make sure you have [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation) installed.
-You can check a valid installation by entering "anaconda" into your windows search.
-This should open a command line and the command
+You can check a valid installation by entering `anaconda` into your windows search.
+This should show an app (`Anaconda Prompt`).
+If you start that, it will open a command line and the command

 ```
 conda --version
 ```
-shows you the version information.
+shows you the version information of anaconda.
+If this works without any error, you're ready to go on.
-If this. works without any error, you're ready to go on.
-Otherwise see the instructions [here] (https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation) to install Anaconda first.
+Otherwise see the instructions [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation) to install Anaconda first.

 2. Create a new environment using the following command inside the anaconda terminal